Mikejo5000/vsts-docs-pr/docs/git/how-to/create-pr-status-server.md

 # Create a pull request status server

-#### Team Services | TFS 2018 RC1
+#### Visual Studio Team Services | TFS 2018 RC1

 The pull request (PR) workflow provides developers with an opportunity to get feedback on their code from peers as well as from automated tools.
-Continuous integration (CI) can be done using the Team Services Build tools to build and test code.
+Continuous integration (CI) can be done using the Visual Studio Team Services (VSTS) Build tools to build and test code.
 You can perform additional validation on PRs by writing a status server that leverages service hooks and the PR [Status API](https://visualstudio.com/en-us/docs/integrate/api/git/).
-This article guides you through the process of creating a status server to validate PRs in a Team Services Git repository.
+This article guides you through the process of creating a status server to validate PRs in a VSTS Git repository.

 ## Prerequisites
-* A Team Services account with a Git repo
+* A VSTS account with a Git repo
 * Install [VS Code](http://code.visualstudio.com/Docs/setup).

 ## Install Node.js